byte-physics/igortest/docu/sphinx/source/advanced.rst

 The function that is registered to continue the test execution must have the same format as a test case function and the name has to end with `_REENTRY`.
-When the unit-testing framework temporary drops to Igors command line and resumes later no begin/end hooks are executed.
-Logically the unit-testing frame work stays in the same test case.
+When the universal testing framework temporary drops to Igors command line and resumes later no begin/end hooks are executed.
+Logically the universal testing frame work stays in the same test case.
 It is allowed to register another monitoring in the `_REENTRY` function.

 Multiple subsequent calls to :cpp:func:`RegisterUTFMonitor()` in the same function overwrite the previous registration.